minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

       :optional:

       The path to a :ref:`policy document <minio-policy>` to attach to the new access keys.
 The attached policy cannot grant access to any action or resource not explicitly allowed by the parent user's policies.

+   .. mc-cmd:: --comment
+      :optional:

+      .. versionadded:: RELEASE.2023-01-28T20-29-38Z

+      Add a note to the service account.
+      For example, you might specify the reason the service account exists.

 .. mc-cmd:: list
    :fullpath: